-Incorporated on February 12, 2008, Castle Pines is a city of about 10,000 located approximately 20 miles south of Denver in Douglas County, Colorado.
-Castle Pines is a secluded community surrounded by more than 15,000 acres of dedicated open space, exclusive Castle Pines Village and Reuter-HessReservoir.
+Incorporated on February 12, 2008, Castle Pines, CO is a city of about 10,000 located approximately 20 miles south of Denver in Douglas County, Colorado.
+Castle Pines, CO is a secluded community surrounded by more than 15,000 acres of dedicated open space, exclusive Castle Pines Village and Reuter-HessReservoir.
 Within Castle Pines there are 13 miles of nature trails, 4 parks (The Retreat, Coyote Ridge, Daniel’s Gate & Elk Ridge Park) and 560 acres of open space.
-It is served by the Douglas County Sheriff’s department and the South Metro Fire Department.

 City of Castle Pines Size and Location